obol-mapp/obol-mapp.github.io/policies/terms.md

+# Terms of Service\n\n

+**Effective date: 2025-01-01**\n\n
-# Terms of Service\n\n**Effective date: 2025-01-01**\n\nBy using obol you agree to these terms.\n\n## 1.
-Educational Use Only\nobol is provided for educational and informational purposes only.
-Nothing in this app constitutes financial advice, investment advice, or a recommendation to buy or sell any security.\n\n## 2.
-No Financial Advice\nAll content including AI-generated analysis, predictions, and recommendations is for informational purposes only.
-You should consult a qualified financial advisor before making any investment decisions.\n\n## 3.
-Data & Privacy\nAll personal data is stored locally on your device.
+By using obol you agree to these terms.\n\n##

+1. Educational Use Only\nobol is provided for educational and informational purposes only.
+Nothing in this app constitutes financial advice, investment advice, or a recommendation to buy or sell any security.\n\n##
+2. No Financial Advice\nAll content including AI-generated analysis, predictions, and recommendations is for informational purposes only.
+You should consult a qualified financial advisor before making any investment decisions.\n\n##
+3. Data & Privacy\nAll personal data is stored locally on your device.
 We do not sell or share your personal information.
-API keys you enter are transmitted only to the respective AI provider.\n\n## 4.
-Limitation of Liability\nTo the maximum extent permitted by law, obol and its developers accept no liability for investment losses, data inaccuracies, or any damages arising from use of this app.\n\n## 5.
-Third-Party Services\nThis app uses third-party AI services (Anthropic, Groq, Google, OpenAI).
-Your use is also subject to their respective terms of service.\n\n## 6.
-Changes to Terms\nWe may update these terms from time to time.
-Continued use of the app after changes constitutes acceptance.\n\n## 7.
-Contact\nFor questions contact: pricethepig2002@duck.com
+API keys you enter are transmitted only to the respective AI provider.\n\n##
+4. Limitation of Liability\nTo the maximum extent permitted by law, obol and its developers accept no liability for investment losses, data inaccuracies, or any damages arising from use of this app.\n\n##
+5. Third-Party Services\nThis app uses third-party AI services (Anthropic, Groq, Google, OpenAI).
+Your use is also subject to their respective terms of service.\n\n##
+6. Changes to Terms\nWe may update these terms from time to time.
+Continued use of the app after changes constitutes acceptance.\n\n##
+7. Contact\nFor questions contact: pricethepig2002@duck.com